paulbutcher/ScalaMock/_user_guide/070_advanced_topics.md

 (fooMock.overloaded[Double] _).expects(1.23)
 ```

-You may also prefer to use slightly different syntax:
+You may also prefer to use this slightly different syntax:

 ```
 (fooMock.overloaded _: Int => String).expects(10)  // or